 The Government is introducing a five year interest rate pause on HECS debts for primary carers of children under the age of five.
 This indexation pause will be applied to primary carers who are earning less than the minimum repayment threshold.

 Removal of HECS-HELP Benefit Scheme

 The take-up of the HECS-HELP benefit has been low, providing evidence that it has not been an effective employment incentive for these occupations.
 The benefit currently reduces HECS‑HELP repayments for graduates who take up employment in education, nursing, early childhood, maths and science.
-The HECS-HELP benefit will be discontinued for periods of employment after 30 June 2015.
-Graduates will have until 30 June 2017 to claim HECS-HELP benefit for employment prior to 1 July 2015.Return to top
+The HECS-HELP benefit would be discontinued for periods of employment after 30 June 2015.
+Graduates would have until 30 June 2017 to claim HECS-HELP benefit for employment prior to 1 July 2015.Return to top

 Improving Opportunity and Access